-A personal injury is defined as quantifiable damage done to the body, mind, or emotions of an individual.
-The manner in which such an injury is inflicted can be cause for a lawsuit and is one of the more frequent claims made in the court of law – for good reason.
-A personal injury that is caused by something outside an individual’s control can have long lasting and life-altering consequences on not only an individual, but their families as well This is something that should be answered for by the responsible party, but they will very rarely ever admit to the fault.
-If you are a Savannah resident and feel you have a valid personal injury claim, a consultation with specialized attorney Joseph J. Steffen Jr. is the next best step towards justice.
+Personal injury is defined as quantifiable damage done to the body, mind, or emotions of an individual.
+The manner in which such an injury is inflicted can be cause for a lawsuit and is one of the more frequent claims made in the court of law – and for good reason.
+A personal injury that is caused by something outside an individual’s control can have long lasting and life-altering consequences on not only an individual, but their families as well.
+This is something that should be answered for by the responsible party, but they will very rarely ever admit to the fault.
+If you feel you have a valid personal injury claim, schedule a free consultation so we can discuss your best steps toward justice.

 - Was your injury caused by a defective product?